-I’ve been performing, teaching and composing for 20 years.
+I’ve been performing, teaching and composing for over 23 years.
 I currently maintain a schedule of over 20 students a week.
-In addition to playing as a solo artist I also perform with the Chuck Nation bluegrass band, as well as in the Banjo+Cello duo called Bow N’ Banjo (www.bownbanjo.com).
+In addition to playing as a solo artist, I also perform with the Chuck Nation bluegrass band, as well as in the Banjo+Cello duo called Bow N’ Banjo (www.bownbanjo.com).
 Beyond maintaining my own private lesson studio I also teach guitar in the Fulton County Elementary School system.
 Get them started in music young!

 I consider myself extremely fortunate that throughout my career I have played onstage at prestigious venues like Carnegie Hall, The Grand Ole Opry, Ryman Auditorium, Merlefest, and the Philadelphia Folk Festival.

 Why am I different than the typical banjo player?
 Or the typical musician?

-Awards won include-2006 Merlefest Banjo Competition Winner, Three Time Winner of the Georgia State Flatpick Guitar/Banjo Contest
+Awards won include-2006 Merlefest Banjo Competition Winner, Three Time Winner of the Georgia State Flatpick Guitar and Banjo Contest

 Musical Training:I studied Music Theory and Jazz Improvisation under nationally acclaimed pianist Kevin Bales for five years.
 Studying improvisation as a guitarist under a pianist provided me with a unique outlook for all of my music studies.
 As a teenager I studied banjo for two years under Dan Acheson (I started at age 15).
 I also took vocal lessons under Tricia Grey for 8 months, learning how to mix chest and head voices using healthy singing techniques.
 Even today I still spend hours learning and studying music, as it is a never ending journey.